CodeKoshka/ETICKETCONCERT/README.md

 Users can book tickets with a unique seat and ticket number, The system also handles payments and gives change if needed.

 # 3. Flexible Updates
-Ticket prices, concert dates, the name of the concert, and the performing artist’s name can all be updated in real-time by the admin.
+Ticket prices, concert dates, concert time, the name of the concert, and the performing artist’s name can all be updated in real-time by the admin.

 # 4. Simple Cancellation and Usage
 Users can cancel a ticket, make it available for others, or mark it as "used" once it’s been scanned or redeemed.